-The original contribution by Paul Samuelson to the analytical formulation of the theory of public goods (Samuelson 1954, 1955) contains few references to the jurisdictional framework in which decisions about public goods provision are assumed to take place1.
-A natural interpretation is that what he primarily had in mind was the nation-state.
-But it is also a reasonable assumption that he saw the theory as being applicable to several types of jurisdictional frameworks.
+The obvious starting point for any application of the theory of public goods is the original contribution by Paul Samuelson (1954, 1955).
+His classic papers contain few explicit references to the jurisdictional framework in which decisions about public goods provision are assumed to take place, but a natural interpretation is that he primarily had in mind the nation-state.
+However, it is also a reasonable assumption that he saw the theory as being applicable to several types of jurisdictional frameworks.
 Such applications in later years have mainly been in the area of local public goods and local public finance.
-Only recently has the attention of economists been turned to global public goods, i.e. goods that are public in regard not only to the population of a particular country, but with respect to the world population as a whole; see Kaul et. al. (1999).
+Only recently has the attention of economists been turned to goods that are public in regard not only to the population of a particular country, but with respect to the world population as a whole.
 The qualitative properties of the global environment offer perhaps the most obvious examples of such goods, but there are many others.
 Knowledge is an obvious and important example, while public health is another public good with important international dimensions.
 At the institutional level, important examples of global public goods are institutions required to promote world peace and international security or to sustain the global market economy.